Doctor insights on:

-Drs have done 4 endoscopies, I don't have hiatal hernia, if I don't take Nexium daily I feel horrible, I diet, what's wrong?
+Drs have done 4 endoscopies, I don't have hiatal hernia, if I don't take Nexium (esomeprazole) daily I feel horrible, I diet, what's wrong?
 Are there any surgerys to fix acid reflux?

 Bloating: If you are having this done laparoscopically or robotically the incisional pain will improve quickly.
 Most patients having repair of a large hiatal hernia develop some bloating of their stomachs and some will have difficulty swallowing particularly with solids for several weeks.
 If you are having a fundoplication this is particularly likely.
 Once your surgeon allows solids chew well. ...Read more

 How long should I wait to begin working out after hiatal hernia repair surgery?
 I feel great but don't want to risk messing anything up!

 Variable: You can think of you trunk as a steel drum.
 The sides are string, and the top and bottom are weaker.
 Hiatal hernia repair involves the top of the drum - the diaphragm.
 We generally believe that the scar tissue that forms around the sutures is helpful.
 We also know that scar tissue reaches about 90% of its ultimate strength by about six weeks.
-For this reason, i usually tell hiatal hernia repair patients to avoid heavy straining for six weeks and then start easing back into it. ...Read more
+For this reason, I usually tell hiatal hernia repair patients to avoid heavy straining for six weeks and then start easing back into it. ...Read more

 - Talk to a doctor online

 - What to expect after hiatal hernia surgery?

 - Phrenic nerve damage after hiatal hernia surgery

-- Diet after hiatal hernia repair
+- Diet for diverticulitis hiatal hernia

 - Foods to avoid after hiatal hernia surgery